 • Most people have the capacity to bring a cat or kittens into their home, at least temporarily.
 If you have other pets of your own, just keep the cat/kittens in a separate room away from your pets.

-• Put the cat/kittens in a bathroom or separate room by themselves.
-Note: they feel safer in a small space, and if you have cats of your own, this will limit the possible transmission of diseases.
+• Put the cat/kittens in a bathroom or small separate room by themselves, away from pets if you have any.
+Why this is important:

-• Take the cat/kittens to a vet ASAP for exams; testing for feline AIDS/leukemia (FIV/FELV); age appropriate rabies and distemper shots; treatment for worms and fleas; and spaying/neutering when appropriate based on health and age.
+• Take the cat/kittens to a vet ASAP for exams; testing for feline AIDS/leukemia (FIV/FELV); age appropriate rabies and distemper shots; treatment for worms; and spaying/neutering when appropriate based on health and age.

 • Keep the cat/kittens separate from your cats for at least 10 days to watch for possible infectious diseases, such as upper respiratory infections.